-Under our certificate of incorporation, we have authority to issue 250,000,000 shares of common stock, par value \$.01 per share.
-On February 1, 2006, there were:
+Under the certificate of incorporation, we have the authority to issue 250,000,000 shares of common stock, par value \$0.01 per share.
+On September 30, 2008, there were:

-- · 112,813,657 shares of our common stock issued and outstanding; - 21,167,704 common units of partnership interest in Boston Properties Limited Partnership issued and outstanding (other than the common units held by Boston Properties, Inc.), each of which is redeemable for one share of our common stock (if we elect to issue common stock rather than pay cash upon such redemption); - 374,119 long term incentive units of partnership interest in Boston Properties Limited Partnership issued and outstanding pursuant to the Long-Term Incentive Plan, each of which, upon the satisfaction of certain conditions, is convertible into one common unit; and - 3,701,335 Series Two preferred units of partnership interest in Boston Properties Limited Partnership issued and outstanding, each of which is currently convertible into approximately 1.312336 common units (or a total of 4,857,395 common units).
+- 119,851,868 shares of our common stock issued and outstanding; - 20,195,785 common units of partnership interest in Boston Properties Limited Partnership issued and outstanding (other than the common units held by Boston Properties, Inc.), each of which is redeemable for one share of our common stock (if we elect to issue common stock rather than pay cash upon such redemption); - 946,369 long term incentive units of partnership interest in Boston Properties Limited Partnership issued and outstanding (excluding 1,085,861 long term incentive units granted under our 2008 Outperformance Plan, which have not yet been earned) pursuant to the Long-Term Incentive Plan, each of which, upon the satisfaction of certain conditions, is convertible into one common unit; and - 1,113,044 Series Two preferred units of partnership interest in Boston Properties Limited Partnership issued and outstanding, each of which is currently convertible into approximately 1.312336 common units (or a total of 1,460,688 common units).